davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

-## ConcurrentDictionary.GetOrAdd
+## `ConcurrentDictionary.GetOrAdd`

-It's pretty common to cache the result of an asynchronous operation and ConcurrentDictionary is a good data structure for doing that.
-GetOrAdd is a convenience API for trying to get an item if it's already there or adding it if it isn't.
-The callback is synchronous so it's tempting to write code that uses Task.Result to produce the value of an asynchronous process but that can lead to thread pool starvation.
+It's pretty common to cache the result of an asynchronous operation and `ConcurrentDictionary` is a good data structure for doing that. `GetOrAdd` is a convenience API for trying to get an item if it's already there or adding it if it isn't.
+The callback is synchronous so it's tempting to write code that uses `Task.Result` to produce the value of an asynchronous process but that can lead to thread-pool starvation.

-❌ **BAD** This may result in thread pool starvation since we're blocking the request thread if the person data is not cached.
+❌ **BAD** This may result in thread-pool starvation since we're blocking the request thread if the person data is not cached.

 ```C#
 public class PersonController : Controller